Super Friends: 1973–1974 series

-Each episode began with the heroes responding to an emergency detected by the massive TroubAlert computer in the Hall of Justice, which served as the headquarters of the team.
-Colonel Wilcox, a U.S. Army official, was a recurring character who would act as a government liaison with the Super Friends during emergencies.
-Colonel Wilcox was voiced by John Stephenson.
+Each episode began with the heroes responding to an emergency detected by the TroubAlert computer in the Hall of Justice, which served as the headquarters of the team.
+Colonel Wilcox (voiced by John Stephenson), a U.S. Army official, was a recurring character who would act as a government liaison with the Super Friends during emergencies.
 Conflicts were usually resolved with the antagonists persuaded to adapt more reasonable methods to achieve their aims (with the assistance of the heroes).
 Natural disasters triggered by human (or alien) activity were often shown, and environmental themes featured strongly in the program.
-Three other DC Comics superheroes were featured as guest stars during this season: the Flash, Plastic Man, and Green Arrow.
+Three other DC Comics superheroes were featured as guest stars during this season: Flash, Plastic Man, and Green Arrow; the latter two did not appear in any subsequent episodes of the series.

 This first run of Super Friends, consisting of 16 one-hour episodes which were rerun several times, concluded on August 24, 1974.
-At this point, the series was cancelled.
-However, interest in superheroes among ABC's prime-time viewers (with the success of The Six Million Dollar Man and the live-action Wonder Woman series) caused the network to revive Super Friends.
+At this point, the series was cancelled, but interest in superheroes among ABC's prime-time viewers (with the success of The Six Million Dollar Man and the live-action Wonder Woman series) caused the network to revive Super Friends.
 The original 16 episodes of the series were rebroadcast as a mid-season replacement, running from February 7, 1976, to September 3, 1977.
 These episodes were edited into half-hour versions.
 At the same time, DC Comics published a Super Friends comic, which used Wendy and Marvin from issue #1 (November 1976) to #6 (August 1977).
 In the meantime, Hanna-Barbera began production on a revamped version of the show.